If personal attacks continue: Sh Rashid warns Maryam of earth-shaking disclosures

 By Our correspondent

-LAHORE: Railways Minister Sheikh Rashid Ahmed has asked Pakistan Muslim League-N (PML-N) Vice President Maryam Nawaz to stop personal attacks against her.
+LAHORE: Railways Minister Sheikh Rashid Ahmed has asked Pakistan Muslim League-N (PML-N) Vice President Maryam Nawaz to stop personal attacks against him.

 He said Prime Minister Imran khan had assigned him a responsibility to answer the questions of the Pakistan Democratic Movement (PDM) and predicted that the next four months were very important and after that everything would be wrapped up.
 He said, “Nawaz Sharif has taken over the command of the party as he does not trust anyone except his daughter.”